doo/evernote-sdk-ios/README.md

     }];

 Calling authenticateWithViewController:completion: will start the OAuth process.
 ENSession will open a new modal view controller, to display Evernote's OAuth web page and handle all the back-and-forth OAuth handshaking.
 When the user finishes this process, Evernote's modal view controller will be dismissed.

+Authentication credentials are saved on the device once the user grants access, so this step is only necessary as part of an explicit linking.
+Subsequent access to the shared session will automatically restore the existing session for you.
+You can ask a session if it's already authenticated using the `-isAuthenticated` property.

 ### Hello, world.